AISquaredInc/aisquared/README.md

 ## Version 1.0.0
 - Removed unnecessary subpackages from the parent package
 - Streamlined the `ModelConfiguration` class by removing unnecessary parameters
+- Created boilerplate classes for all configuration classes and removed hard-coded for type-checking in `ModelConfiguration` class